 - Commercial details: Logo, barcode, product specification, illustration…

-I recommend you to watch the video about the Contour lines first – for a good start of the following technique.
+Note: I recommend you to watch the video about How to draw with Contour lines first – for a good start of our today product drawing technique.

 Step 1 Draw random shapes.